Skip to content

 If you are not sure about the correct root event time for your network, or you are intending to create your own root DID, leave this parameter unset for now.

-In future versions of Trustchain, this Unix time parameter will be replaced by a calendar date (the "root event date") plus a short confirmation code.
+In future versions of Trustchain, this Unix time parameter will be replaced by a calendar date, the "root event date", plus a short confirmation code (which is the format used in the Trustchain Mobile app).

 Using Trustchain

 Trustchain is controlled via its command line interface (CLI).
-Supported operations include DID resolution, issuance, attestation and verification.
-It can also be used to issue and verify digital credentials.
+Supported operations include DID resolution, creation, attestation and verification.
+It can also be used to sign and verify digital credentials.

 Instructions on how to use the Trustchain CLI are provided on the Usage page.